TO: Incoming Class

 4. REGISTRATION AND TUITION AND FEES PAYMENT OBLIGATIONS

-You must register for courses/clerkships each semester you are engaged in educational activities for credit, unless you go on a Leave-of-Absence (LOA), withdraw or are dismissed.
+You must be registered for courses/clerkships each semester you are engaged in educational activities for credit, unless you go on a Leave-of-Absence (LOA), withdraw or are dismissed.
 Registration creates your tuition and fees bill and updates your UIC academic transcript.
 Please remember that on-time registration is an obligation.
 Student noncompliance prevents financial aid disbursement, prevents sitting for exams and earning credit and prevents access to campus resources and services.
 Permission to register late will only be granted by the Senior Associate Dean of Students following a successful petition for such permission.

 We expect that you will take registration and payment obligations seriously as a medical student and future physician.
 Complete registration in the designated period after you receive email notification of registration dates for the next semester.